microcosmAI/PITA-Procedural-and-Iterative-Terrain-Assembly/docs/source/install.rst

 Step 4: Verify Installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 To verify that PITA is installed correctly, you can run a simple test or a sample project included in the repository, uses complex.config.yml by default.
-Navigate to the pita_algorithm subfolder and run:
+Navigate to the pitapy subfolder and run:

 .. code-block:: bash